hikeventures/hikeventures.github.io/_posts/reviews/2016-07-17-Zeiss-Batis.markdown

 The lens is super versatile.
 It let's a lot of light through which makes it also an interesting lens for night and astrophotography.
 Need a nice bokeh?
 No need to change lenses.
 Just set the aperture to 2.0.

 The Zeiss Batis 25mm would definitely be a great lens for [our trips](http://www.hikeventures.com/destinations/).
-As a side note, I have also used the <a href="http://amzn.to/2akpsuN" >Hoya 67mm DMC PRO1 Clear Protector Digital Filter</a> when I took the pictures.
+As a side note, I have also used the <a rel="nofollow" href="http://amzn.to/2akpsuN" >Hoya 67mm DMC PRO1 Clear Protector Digital Filter</a> when I took the pictures.

-You can get the Zeiss Batis lens on <a href="http://amzn.to/2uYei9j" target="_blank" >Amazon</a>.
+You can get the Zeiss Batis lens on <a rel="nofollow" href="http://amzn.to/2uYei9j" target="_blank" >Amazon</a>.